philface/d2modmanager/README.md

 # Installation
 1. Make a backup copy of gameinfo.txt in YourSteampath\Dota 2 beta\dota

-2. Download d2modmanager, extract dota, modmanager and custom to YourSteampath\Dota 2 beta
+2. Download d2modmanager, extract the folders "dota", "modmanager" and "custom" to YourSteampath\Dota 2 beta

 It should ask you to override gameinfo.txt (remember the backup).
 Confirm.